 10 of 10

 As countless candy bars have proven over the years, chocolate and coconut are a delicious combination.
-When the winter winds pick up, toss a shot of your favorite coconut rum into a steaming cup of hot chocolate and unwind after a busy day.
+When the winter winds pick up, toss a shot of your favorite coconut rum into a steaming cup of hot chocolate and unwind after a busy day with this Mounds Bar cocktail.

 Tip: If you really want to dress up this drink, begin with real homemade hot chocolate.
 It's a more indulgent option to cocoa and all you really need is "some kind of chocolate" and milk.